 - when new evidence has been discovered proving the settlement isn’t equitable and reopening the case would rectify an error of fact

 - when a fault in the law made the award unjust

 - when there was a clerical error

 Injured workers with a settled claim who are thinking of reopening their cases should bear in mind that there is a time frame within which they can do this.
 This is called Statute of Limitations (SOL) and in workers’ compensation cases it is typically 5 years from the day of the injury.

 Statute of Limitations in workers’ comp claims in Orange County

 There are cases in which the old claim doesn’t have to be reopened, but the case can be filed.
 In the case of disability that has increased, the worker may have a cumulative claim, which is handled like a new claim.
 When this is so, the statute of limitations starts counting again from the “new” injury.
 Determining when SOL starts counting or recounting is quite complicated and can be handled only by an experienced workman’s comp attorney.

 Because of the possibility to reopen the case in the future, workers are advised to think carefully before settling their claims through compromise and release.
 An experienced attorney can give you the best guidance on what you need to consider before accepting a settlement agreement, so that your interests and rights are best protected.

 Workman’s comp attorney Orange County

 If you or your close one are considering reopening your worker’s comp claim that has been settled, make sure you give Workers’ Compensation Attorney Group a call.
 Our attorneys have a vast knowledge and a huge experience in handling worker’s compensation cases.
 We are always ready to consult with you regarding your case free of charge and pressure to hire us.
-Remember that you only pay for our services when you recover your award, so feel free to call us right away!
+Remember that you only pay for our Orange County workers compensation attorneys when you recover your award, so feel free to call us right away!